-Maintaining cleanliness on the trail can help lessen overall issues with health and injury, cleaning your clothes removes gunk.
-The most common causes for feet killers, like blisters, is buildup of mineral deposits in the socks.
+Maintaining cleanliness on the trail can help lessen overall issues with health and injury, cleaning your clothes removes the gunk.
+The most common cause for feet killers, like blisters, is a buildup of mineral deposits in the socks.

 Overall, most hikers don’t want to be smelly and they don’t like getting dirty looks from trail towns residents when resupplying or by other day hikers who are passing them on the trail.

 There is also an element that some may just not have enough time before starting their hike or if they are hiking an alternate route or just flat out haven’t had the time to do laundry, so this article will cover doing your laundry while on your thru hike.